 APC method then can be used to analyze the symptoms of change (effect) generated, through three direct effects, namely: First, the effect of age is the variation associated with the chronology of the destination age group.
 These age changes can result from physiological changes in the area, accumulated experience, roles or changes in the status of a tourism area or a combination of both.
-Therefore, the effects of age reflect the process of biological and social change, the maturation of internal management at the resort and it constitutes a change of development throughout the discourse of tourist area life.
+Therefore, the effects of age reflect the process of biological and social change of development throughout the discourse of tourist area life.
 This can be seen clearly in the considerable regularity of the variance of destination that have implications for the spaces, outcomes and development of tourist areas, such as growth, consolidation of citizen participation, employment change, legality and management structures, prevalence and shock-shaking events and visits, setbacks and even the death of a destination.